Smart Marketers Outsource. Here’s Why.

 This person is working solely on content creation and promotion.

-What would happen if you expected this same person to manage your community development and social outreach, for
+What would happen if you expected this same person to manage your community development and social outreach, for example?

 Something isn’t going to get done well, or both tasks will suffer.